dcclogin/cubical-sqrt/examples/naive-ctt.lagda.md

 _ : ∀ {ℓ} {A : Type ℓ} {a b c : A} {p : a ≡ b} {q : b ≡ c} → compPath1 p q ≡ compPath p q
 _ = refl
 ```

+There are coherence conditions to make them "equivalent"...